 3. Do Jews outside Israel have a right to criticize the government of Israel?

-order.
+4.

+THE ART OF DEBATE: TEN EASY STEPS

+Study the issue

+Craft a resolution

+Divide into teams

+Appoint captain and speakers

+Outline your case

+Opening statements

+Cross Examination

+Rebuttal/Summary

+Judge’s Review

+Student Review

+A classroom debate begins by studying the issue at hand.
+Read and discuss the chapter and examine the questions for reflection and debate that accompany each issue.

+Choose one question and craft a resolution, Resolved that….in the form of a positive statement.

+Divide into two teams, affirmative (for) and negative (against).
+Appointments should be made by the teacher and not based on personal views of the issue.
+The group should then appoint a captain and divide speaking responsibilities.
+Utilize index cards to then outline your case.

+Opening arguments should begin with the affirmative team, then the negative.
+Cross examination, with a specified number of questions or time limit, should reverse the order.
+Closing arguments return to the original order.
 Make sure to listen carefully, take notes throughout, and shake hands at the end!

 The teacher (judge) should score the debate as it unfolds and then offer a review and verdict.
 Students then are asked to review their own performance, that of the team, and ultimately their personal view of the subject and if it has evolved during the debate.
 Concluding remarks may then be offered by the teacher.